bradietilley/pest-stories/docs/stories/name.md

 See [Inheritance](/docs/stories/inheritance.md) for base information on what inheritance is.

 The way naming is inherited from parent stories differs slightly from how other story attributes inherit from their parents.
 Parent stories offer their name as a prefix to the child story name.
-The full name can be retrieved with `getFullName()` method.
+The full name can be retrieved with `getTestName()` method.

 Example: